wp-plugins/hidpi-gravatars/readme.txt

 Personal avatar note:  For best results when uploading a new avatar, use an image at least 128 x 128 pixels in size.
 The old "standard" size of 80 pixels will be inadequate on Retina displays.

 == Changelog ==

+= 1.5.1 =
+* Fixed Internet Explorer bug, released 8 August 2015.
+* Adjusted JS for situations where devicePixelRatio is undefined in IE10.
+* WordPress 4.3-RC2 tested.

 = 1.5 =
 * Updated for WordPress 4.2, released 12 March 2015.